ellereyy/content-crafter/ReadMe.md

 ## Next Steps

+Improve landing page once user has logged in

+Improve auth forms
+- add messages for incorrect login info
+- login vs. signup nav bar

+Update forms to improve how this app is used. (i.e. add/remove user input options to generate better content for the user more easily)

+Stretch goals:
+- Add Instagram API so users can use this app as a full scheduling app
-I would like to add analytics and reporting, which will allow users to track the performance of their social media profiles.
+- I would like to add analytics and reporting, which will allow users to track the performance of their social media profiles.

-I'd also like to integrate multer so users do not need to use a url for image uploading.
+- I'd also like to integrate multer so users do not need to use a url for image uploading.
 In addition to this I'd like to research photo generating APIs for users that do not have photo content to use.

-Improve the UI.
+- Improve the UI.

 ## Sources